mycousiinvinny/zecnode/FAQ.md

 # FAQ

-## Why does it ask for my password twice?
+## Why does it ask for my system password twice?

-**Before reboot:** The installer needs your password to update system packages and install Docker.
+**Before reboot:** The installer needs your system password to update system packages and install Docker.
 A reboot is required for Docker permissions to take effect.

-**After reboot:** Your password is needed again to format the SSD, configure system mounts, and start the Zcash node.
+**After reboot:** Your system password is needed again to format the SSD, configure system mounts, and start the Zcash node.

 ## Why is a reboot required?